Pay Now

 Resolving your ductwork woes starts with understanding the underlying cause of your sweating ductwork.
 There are two primary causes of sweating ductwork: poor duct insulation and excess indoor humidity.

-If poorly insulated ductwork is the problem, be sure to schedule ductwork maintenance and repairs with Home Energy Medics.
-We’ll seal and insulate your air ducts to keep the surface from becoming overly cool, which in turn will prevent condensation from forming.
+If your ductwork isn’t insulated, be sure to schedule ductwork maintenance and repair services with Home Energy Medics.
+We’ll seal and insulate your air ducts to keep the cooler metal ductwork surface from coming into contact with hotter air in your attic or basement.
+This will prevent condensation from forming and moisture issues from returning.

-If indoor humidity is the problem, have Home Energy Medics investigate and address the causes of excess indoor moisture.
+Another solution is to reduce the humidity levels in your indoor air.
+The less humid your air is, the less water it holds (and the less risk you have of condensation on your ducts).
+Home Energy Medics can investigate and address the causes of excess indoor moisture.
 Solutions may include air sealing and insulation, ventilation, and/or dehumidification.

 Resolve the issue today with Home Energy Medics.